Hi everyone! At 6.27 am on Sunday, I received the following text message from Libby:

 “Good morning!
 My husband lost his wedding ring in Thompson Bay @ Rottnest Island yesterday.
 The location is particularly tricky as there are long seaweed strands clumped close together.
 The location doesn’t need diving necessarily as it is waist-shoulder deep water, but an underwater metal detector would definitely be required.
 We snorkeled for 45 mins with no luck.
 We know the area because we were swimming back to our boat on its mooring which is very close to the beach (so at least we have a marker for location).
 Could you let us know roughly what a job like this would cost?
 Thank you so much!
 Libby & Brett Giroud.”

-After establishing they were no longer at the Island, I started on the detective work…
+After establishing that Brett and Libby were no longer on the island, I started on the detective work…

 I arrived on Rottnest Island on Tuesday and after obtaining a dive bottle proceeded to the area where the ring was lost.
 Rather fortuitously a group on the beach who inquired as to what I was doing had actually been on that part of the beach on the same day and could recall for me how the vessels were laying off their moorings at the approximate 2 pm time of loss.
-Very useful info!
+Very useful info and as i suspected the boats had been laying with their sterns pointing to the NE due to the typical summer South west wind – known locally as the “Freo or Fremantle Doctor”.
 So using Brett’s entry point and the buoy their boat was tied up to as a reference, I determined the rings approximate location to be about 5-6 m to the left of and a few meters back towards the beach from the TB 352 mooring buoy.
 (I allowed a little for the ring travelling a bit sideways and backwards through the water when it came off)

 First I snorkeled out to the location and placed a marker buoy about 8 m to the left of the mooring buoy and returned to fetch my detector and dive tank.
 Brett remembered seeing a green bottle 3/4 buried in the sand and had been searching near this.
 Finding the bottle I began my search and quickly found a ring pull tab.
 O.k so everything’s working I thought and started to return to the beach for ground lines to form a grid across the search area, when I heard a faint signal which I nearly ignored, not wanting to waste any time by searching haphazardly!